exasol/script-languages-release/README.md

 ## Force a rebuild

 Sometimes it is necessary to force a rebuild of a flavor.
-A typical reason is to update the dependencies in order to fix bugs and security vulnerabilities in the installed dependencies.
+A typical reason to update the dependencies is to fix bugs and security vulnerabilities in the installed dependencies.
 To force a rebuild the command line option --force-rebuild can be used with basically all commands of ./exaslct, except the clean commands.